Machine100/CatCollector/README.md

 The StepFunctions service makes calls to lambda functions written in python.

-The lambda function execute game logic.
+The lambda function executes game logic.

 State for the application is maintained within the application in a JSON string.
 State is also stored in a DynamoDB table to facilitate transfer of data between the front and back ends.